vic-cheung/rpy-bridge/README.md

 This keeps network, token, and SSL concerns outside the package while preserving an easy path for Python-first users to call R-written functions.

-If you need to run an R script from a remote repository, clone the repository locally (or download the script using your preferred tooling), review the script if necessary, and then construct an `RFunctionCaller` with the local `script_path`:
+If you need to run an R script from a remote repository, clone or download the script locally, review it, and then construct an `RFunctionCaller` pointing at the local `script_path`.
+This keeps network, token, and SSL concerns outside the package and avoids environment-specific failures.

 ```python
 from rpy_bridge import RFunctionCaller